Head Coach, Women's Basketball

 During the 2006-07 season the Lady Eagles posted a 27 win campaign, which included a 14-0 conference record and a trip to the Southern California Regional Finals.
 The 2007 Conference Championship was the first in school history for MSJC.
 They followed that with a 21 win season in 2007-08.
 The Lady Eagles then produced back to back 23 win seasons.
 The 2009-10 Lady Eagles captured their second conference title in four years and finished the season with an overall mark of 23-6 and a conference record of 12-2.
 The 2010-11 season saw MSJC again reach the 20 win plateau finishing the season with an overall mark of 21-9.
 The 2011-12 Lady Eagles went 23-8 and reached the Southern California Regional Semi-finals.
 Over the past seven years the Lady Eagles are 82-18 in conference games.

 Coach Mozga came to Mt.
 San Jacinto after six seasons as the head men’s basketball coach at College of the Desert.
 While at College of the Desert, Mozga’s teams twice won a school record 26 games and won the first conference championship at the school since 1980.
 In 2005 Coach Mozga led the Roadrunners to the Elite Eight State Tournament and was named the California Community College Coach of the Year.
 Prior to coaching the men’s team at COD, Coach Mozga spent one season as the head women’s coach at College of the Desert recording a 20-9 record.
 Coach Mozga was named the Foothill Conference Coach of the Year in 2001, 2005, 2007, 2010, 2013, and the Pacific Coast Athletic Conference Coach of the Year in 2014.

-Seven players have earned Foothill Conference MVP honors while playing for Coach Mozga, and 11 have earned All State recognition.
+Eight players have earned Foothill Conference MVP honors while playing for Coach Mozga, and 12 have earned All State recognition.

 Coach Mozga is a native of Des Moines, Iowa and a graduate of Northwest Missouri State University.
 He lives in Hemet with his wife, and assistant coach, Fontay and their three children; Jason (20), Anton (13), and Krislyn (10).
 Their oldest child Jason (20) currently plays football at Eastern New Mexico University.

 Coach Mozga as a Community College Women's Head Coach